NixOS VMs part 2: Bootstrapping a Docker server with immutable NixOS on Proxmox

 You can also put BACKEND=proxmox in a .env file and forget about

 it.
-The commands are identical - just start, just stop, just upgrade, just ssh - they just talk to different backends.
+The commands are identical - just stop, just upgrade, just ssh - they just talk to different backends.

 Set up the Proxmox connection